AhmadZakiAmani/Sales-Customer-Analysis-Performance-Dashboard-Project/README.md

 # 📠 Sales & Customer Performance Analysis

-## 🚀 Ringkasan Proyek
+## 🚀 Project Summary

-Welcome to the **Sales & Customer Performance Analysis Project** repository 🚀

-This project demonstrates an End-to-End Data Analytics workflow, focusing on transforming raw sales and customer data into actionable Business Intelligence (BI) reports.
-The analysis provides to present an overview of sales metrics and trends used to analyze year-over-year sales performance and the current situation regarding sales trends, benchmarked against the Previous Year (PY).
+This project showcases an **End-to-End Data Analytics** workflow, focusing on transforming raw sales and customer data into an actionable **Business Intelligence (BI)** report.
+The analysis presents an overview of sales metrics and trends, including a **Year-over-Year (YoY)** comparison against the previous year's (PY) performance.

-**Project Type**: End-to-End Data Analytics & Business Intelligence.

-**Tools Used**: Excel(csv), and Tableau for visualization.
+**✨ For the complete case study, final visualizations, and in-depth explanations, please visit [My Notion Portfolio](https://www.notion.so/Sales-Customer-Analysis-Performance-Dashboard-Project-1e26e9f3bfd6815cad0fdf8a0648d1f2?source=copy_link).**

 ---

 ## 📌 Problem Statement

-Currently, core business data is often fragmented across separate systems (sales transactions, customer records, inventory levels), making it challenging for leadership to unify financial performance with customer behavior.
+Currently, core business data is often fragmented across separate systems (sales transactions, customer records, inventory), making it challenging for management to unify financial performance with customer behavior.

-From the screens, the key problems solved are:
+Based on the dashboard screens, the key problems solved are:

 - **Fragmented Performance Monitoring** → Traditional reporting separates sales figures from customer activity, making it impossible to see the combined health of the business.
 - **Inability to Quantify Growth Drivers** → It is difficult to immediately quantify Year-over-Year (YoY) growth in **Sales (20.4%), Profit (12.5%),** and **Total Customers (8.6%)** to assess true business momentum.